Community Support to Build the Scully-Welsh Cancer Center

 A commissioned work of art is found within the gardens, in honor of C.B.
 “Jack” Rogers.
 The 7-foot Kaleidoscope is symbolic of how life changes when a cancer diagnosis is received.
 The world looks different and life even more beautiful as we look through the lens.
 Each individual – artist or craftsman – who participated in the creation of this work of art is a cancer survivor.

-If you’d like to donate or learn how funds raised by the community are used to support cancer care in our area, please visit the Indian River Medical Center Foundation website.
+If you’d like to donate or learn how funds raised by the community are used to support cancer care in our area, please visit the Cleveland Clinic Indian River Hospital Foundation website.